Digitization: The Main Driver of Changing Customer Support

 It’s perfectly possible to have a team managing social media monitoring, another on emails and ticketing, another handling calls, and so on.
 But how do you keep those teams aligned?
 How do you connect customer journeys from your call center to Instagram or Facebook?
 And do each of your team members know the customer by name – as they will expect you to?
 It’s what makes a company look professional and reliable, compared to one that seems chaotic and makes a customer explain themselves five times to each new department they come across.

 With these challenges in mind, CM.com has developed the Mobile Service Cloud.
 The Mobile Service Cloud offers all channels, products, and features you need to provide superior customer experience, reduce pressure on your customer care team, and even improve business results.

 What is The Future of Customer Service?

-A good customer journey can always be optimised.
-It needs to be personalised and connected, or your customer will go elsewhere.
+A good customer journey can always be optimized.
+It needs to be personalized and connected, or your customer will go elsewhere.